schmettow/BEST/README.md

 # BEST
-Standalone conversation tagging using sensors and machine learning
+This repository contains prototyping code for standalone conversation tagging using sensors and machine learning.